 Traditional mastectomies remove the entire breast tissue and all of its skin (including those beautiful nipples of yours), but nipple-sparing and skin-sparing mastectomies seek to preserve as much of the natural breast skin as possible.

-Obviously, there are several benefits to receiving a nipple-sparing or skin-sparing mastectomy instead of a traditional mastectomy.
+Obviously, there are several benefits to receiving a nipple-sparing or skin-sparing mastectomy instead of a traditional mastectomy (including the possibility of a Hidden Scar Surgery).
 However, to be fair, skin-sparing or nipple-sparing is not always an option for everyone.

 As a type of breast-conserving surgery, skin-sparing mastectomies only remove the breast tissue that is cancerous along with some of the surrounding healthy tissue.
 This procedure may be used when the nipple and areola have not been invaded by cancer, and the tumors are not near the skin or nipple.
 The goal is to allow the woman to preserve at least as much of her natural breast skin as possible.
 Preserving the skin may mean fewer future surgeries (like the use of a tissue expander at a later point), less scarring, and a more natural final shape to her reconstructed breasts.

 Unlike traditional mastectomies, which leave large, horizontal scars across the breast area, skin-sparing mastectomies normally have much smaller scars.
 The amount of skin and tissue removed during a traditional mastectomy can also result in poorly-formed skin and make it more difficult for women to get a cosmetically appealing reconstructed breast